abremges/abremges.github.io/_includes/footer.md

-Based on a design by Tim O'Brien [t413.com](http://t413.com/) &mdash; the [SinglePaged theme](https://github.com/t413/SinglePaged) &mdash; this site is open source and licensed under [the MIT license](http://opensource.org/licenses/MIT).
+Based on a design by Tim O'Brien [t413.com](http://t413.com/) &mdash; the [SinglePaged theme](https://github.com/t413/SinglePaged) &mdash; modified by [Lia Bogoev](https://github.com/bogoli) with a minimized and monochrome UI..